eyal-wow-addons/TooltipInfo/README.md

 - **Honor Level:** Display the honor level of players.

+- **Item Source:** Display the expansion name for items, indicating when they were introduced.

 - **Character Level:** Display the effective/actual level of characters.
   - Can be useful for Timewalking Dungeons